GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/meetings.md

    have pencil, monoline marker, broad edge marker (no bigger than 3.5 mm), ruler, \
      and optional colored pencils ready to use.

+April - Using Watercolor and gouache for letters and backgrounds.

 \----------

 **Some Previous Programs**